How we use your personal information for Heat & Save Referral Hub Service purposes

 - Date of birth

-- Financial Information to evidence eligibility including; bank account statements, saving account statements, business accounts and self assessment details, mortgage details or rental agreements, benefit entitlement and supporting information as relevant to each grant criteria.
+- Financial Information (where applicable) to evidence eligibility including; bank account statements, saving account statements, evidence of earnings from business self assessment details, mortgage details or rental agreements, benefit entitlement and supporting information as relevant to each grant criteria.

 - Utility Bills